top of page

 I moved to Raleigh in 2001, where I taught first grade in Raleigh and Durham.
 I had such a passion and empathy for children who were struggling with reading, that I became the reading specialist at Duke School in 2003.
 I also married my husband that year, and we now have a daughter and a son.
 We love to hike, bike, camp, travel, read, and spend time with our family and friends.

-Throughout the years I have attended multiple workshops including the Hill Center Methodology and the Wilson Reading System Overview.
-In my tutoring practice, I use Orton-Gillingham as the basis of what I do.
+Throughout the years I have attended multiple workshops at the Key Learning Center, in Asheville, as well as the Hill Center Methodology and the Wilson Reading System Overview.
+In my tutoring practice, I use the Orton-Gillingham methodology as the basis of what I do.
 In addition, I utilize other techniques, materials, and methods to match the needs of each child.

-I love collaborating with parents as they work to figure out the best tools to help their child reach his/her potential.
-I can also relate first-hand to the challenges of raising children with learning disablities.
+I love collaborating with parents as they work to figure out the best strategies and tools to help their child reach his/her potential.
+I can also relate first-hand to the challenges of raising children with learning disabilities.
 I look forward to supporting you and your child.

 About Me